Maneuvering Characteristics Augmentation System: Background

 The Maneuvering Characteristics Augmentation System (MCAS) is a flight control law built into the Boeing 737 MAX's flight control computer, designed to help the aircraft emulate the handling characteristics of the earlier Boeing 737 Next Generation.
 According to an international Civil Aviation Authorities team review (JATR) commissioned by the FAA, MCAS may be a stall identification or protection system, depending on the natural (unaugmented) stall characteristics of the aircraft.
 Boeing considered MCAS part of the flight control system, and elected to not describe it in the flight manual or in training materials, based on the fundamental design philosophy of retaining commonality with the 737NG.
 Minimizing the functional differences between the Boeing 737 MAX and Next Generation aircraft variants allowed both variants to share the same type rating.
 Thus, airlines can save money by employing and training one pool of pilots to fly both variants of the Boeing 737 interchangeably.

-When activated, MCAS directly engages the horizontal stabilizer, thus is distinct from an anti-stall device, such as stick pusher, which physically moves the pilot's control column forward and engages the airplane's elevators when the airplane is approaching a stall.
+When activated, MCAS directly engages the horizontal stabilizer, which is distinct from an anti-stall device such as a stick pusher, which physically moves the pilot's control column forward and engages the airplane's elevators when the airplane is approaching a stall.